Widespread Vitamin D Deficiencies

 Doctors mainly recommend Vitamin D to help with healthy bones and prevention of osteoporosis, however there are deficiency links to cognitive impairment in adults, severe asthma in children, high blood pressure, Multiple Sclerosis, achy bones, ADHD, Cancer, Diabetes, and more.

 It’s generally accepted that people prone to Vitamin D deficiency are those who have digestive problems, such as Crohn’s, obesity, kidney disease, dark skin, poor exposure to sunlight, and poor diet.

 It’s estimated that 90% of senior citizens and 70% of children between 6 and 11 are vitamin D deficient.
 Statistics for the rest of the population also shows significant deficiencies.

-Vitamin D has been shown to fight infections, helps reduce blood pressure, atherosclerosis, heart attack and stroke.
+Vitamin D has been shown to fight infections and help prevent colds and flus.
+It is useful in relation to high blood pressure, atherosclerosis, heart attack and stroke.
 One study showed that vitamin D deficiency increased the chance of a heart attack by 50%.